ECONOMIC REVIEW

 Inability of the Company to recover payments in time may hamper its working capital which in turn may impact funding of other on-going projects.
 Further banks/Financial Institutions adopts strict guidelines to extend credit limits to the Companies in EPC and Power Business due to the prolong downturn in the sector for quiet sometime.

 Mitigation: The Company conducts a judicious risk-return evaluation of each project and rigorous follow up for the outstanding balances over 180 days.
-The Company is shifting its focus to the Irrigation and water system project wherein the Bankers can support with extended credit facilities.
+The Company with improved performance both in EPC contracts and auto components trading business the Company is confident of the Bankers support with extended credit facilities.

 Fraud risk: